Uhlric-W/budget-tracker/README.md

 # budget-tracker
-A program written to demonstrate my skills in C++ object oriented programming using Agile/Scrum practices in development of the project.
+A program written to demonstrate my skills in C++ object-oriented programming.
+The program will be implementing the UML diagram shown in figure A.